 Pathways to Genetics Careers

-This sessions will provide undergraduate, graduate, genetic counseling and medical students with the opportunity to learn more about a career in the field of Medical Genetics, including its various component training pathways.
+This session will provide undergraduate, graduate, genetic counseling and medical students with the opportunity to learn more about a career in the field of Medical Genetics, including its various component training pathways.
 The session will consist of insights into the different career pathways in Medical Genetics with presentations by a clinical academic geneticist, a clinical laboratory-based geneticist, a genetic counselor, a medical genetics resident/recent graduate, and a geneticist representing the American Board of Medical Genetics and Genomics.

 Additional Learning Opportunities